PLEASE SELECT WHICH PRODUCT YOU WOULD LIKE TO RECEIVE PRICING, GRANTS & FUNDING INFORMATION FOR.

 In short: Yes, solar panels are definitely worth it in 2020!

+The costs of utilities are only going to increase as times go on.
+Thankfully with the power of renewables, UK residents can take back their control and even potentially make money themselves by investing in solar panels.
+This is due to the decreasing cost of solar panels over the years, the increase in efficiency both for panels and batteries, and due to the Grid Trade Tariffs rolled out in 2019.
 If we could properly catch the sun’s light as it comes to earth, we could power the entire world for a year in just one minute.
 In a day we would have enough energy for the whole population around the world for 27 years.

 What Are Solar Panels?